IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 * ``ovf_path``: the full/relative path (on the filesystem) to the OVF image to import.
 This defaults to *builds/ubuntu-base/ubuntu-base.ova*.
 You may use a symlink to improve the development flow.
-* ``oms_version``: used to create the vm image filename, defaults to *latest*.
+* ``oms_version``: used to create the VM image filename, defaults to *latest*.

-Note that the kickstarted build will update those scripts and configs as well, so it may seem as though there is little need for this base image - there are subtle details that differentiate the two (the oms-base and kickstarted build templates for packer).
+Note that the kickstarted build will update those scripts and configs as well, so it may seem as though there is little need for this base image - there are subtle details that differentiate the two (the oms-base and kickstarted build templates for Packer).
 It is in these details you will find the usefulness of their separation.

 Note that this build template will not remove SSH keys while the kickstarted